 The virtual school enjoys celebrating the achievements and successes of our looked after children and care leavers.

 We hold two award ceremonies during the academic year.

 Barney Wild Awards

-These are held in the summer term of the academic year and are for looked after children in years 11 to 13 and care leavers.
+These are held in the summer term of the academic year and are for looked after children in care from year 9 until they leave care.